 Engineer: Those awesome LED protest signs?
 The messages projected onto buildings?
 Those are your job.
 If you can program an arduino, you can do even better.
 You have the gadgets; flashlight, laser pointer, 2-way radios, multitool, anything you think might come in handy.
 It would also be good to learn basic household skills.

 Messenger: This encompasses artists, writers, and people papering the streets.
 Make sure any facts you use to craft a message are accurate before you use them.
 Run a blog, a Pinterest board, a local mini gallery inside a coffee shop.
 Make powerful art and make sure as many people see/hear/read it as possible.

 Spy: Not as much fun as it sounds.
 Involves some technical setup (likely running TOR inside a vm, for starters) and hanging out in hate groups anon/pseudonymously.
-Would have to keep an eye on places like Stormfront, 8chan, and Breitbart, and report on them to their potential targets.
+Would have to keep an eye on some unpleasant places, and report on them/warn their potential targets.
 Get lots of screencaps.
 Not for those with PTSD.
 Will be stressful.
 Can also spend time reporting hate groups on social media.